 Properties and actions

 To control the behavior of the Average I/O, several properties are available.
 These can be accessed through a popup menu which is shown when the I/O is right clicked in the Object Tree.
 The properties can also be accessed through its settings window which is shown when the I/O is double clicked in the Object Tree.
 To open the Object tree, click the Show object tree button.

-The Average count property determines how many measurements are averaged.
+The Count property determines how many measurements are averaged.
 Several standard values are available, as well as a user defined setting.

 When the property Running average is switched on, the Average I/O will continuously replace a part of its memory by the newly arriving measurement, effectively "forgetting" the oldest measurement.
 When switched off, the Average I/O operates in average-of-n mode.
 The average will then automatically be cleared after n measurements.